UCLNatSci/2024/NSCI0033/_sources/classicalmechanics/oscillations.md

 This steady-state behavior has two important aspects: (1) the response of the oscillating mass lags the driving force by phase $ \phi_{\mathrm{d}r} $; and (2) the amplitude of the position depends on the driving frequency.
 This leads to the phenomenon of <mark>resonance</mark>, where the amplitude maximizes when the driving frequency is close to the natural frequency.

 #### Amplitude of the Motion
-{eq}`eq:ddhoss` reveals that the real-valued amplitude of the steady-state motion of the driven, damped oscillator is a function of the driving frequency and other parameters of the motion, as given by:
+Equation {eq}`eq:ddhoss` reveals that the real-valued amplitude of the steady-state motion of the driven, damped oscillator is a function of the driving frequency and other parameters of the motion, as given by:
 ```{math}
 :label: eq:ampfn
 A_{\mathrm{d}r}(\omega) = \frac{F_0/m}{\sqrt{(\omega_0^2 - \omega^2)^2 + 4\gamma^2 \omega^2}}.